-The North Coast Paramedic Program consists of a minimum of 1,130 hours, 450 hours of classroom didactic and skills laboratory instruction, 200 hours of clinical instruction, and a minimum of 480 hours in a field internship.
+The CR Paramedic Program consists of a minimum of 1,130 hours, 450 hours of classroom didactic and skills laboratory instruction, 200 hours of clinical instruction, and a minimum of 480 hours in a field internship.
 The North Coast Paramedic Program occurs over four consecutive semesters (Fall-Spring-Summer-Fall).

 The College of the Redwoods Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).